Treason Act 1708

 The Treason Act 1708 (7 Ann. c.
 21) is an act of the Parliament of Great Britain which harmonised the law of high treason between the former kingdoms of England and Scotland following their union as Great Britain in 1707.

-As of 2025 the act is partly still in force in Great Britain.
+As of 2026 the act is partly still in force in Great Britain.

+Provisions

 Offences

 Before the act was passed, treason in Scotland consisted of "theft in landed men, murder under trust, wilful fire-raising, firing coalheughs, and assassination."
 Section 1 of the act abolished these offences and replaced them with the English definition of high treason.
 The act also applied the English offence of misprision of treason to Scotland.
 (However it did not extend petty treason to Scotland.)

 The act also created new offences of treason.
 It became treason: